great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

 ## Create a Data Context

+A Data Context provides the configurations and methods necessary for GX Cloud components.

 1. In Jupyter Notebook, copy this code into a cell to instantiate the GX Cloud <TechnicalTag tag="data_context" text="Data Context"/>.

     ```python title="Jupyter Notebook"